 Although you can start some businesses on a scrappy budget with very little overhead and cost, having funding in place is a strategic move for businesses that require more capital to get off the ground.
 This is where small-business funding can help.
 Resources like business loans and crowdfunding can help alleviate the stress of startup costs.
-There are a range of options for accessing capital:
+Also, there are a range of options for accessing capital:

 - Government-funded small business loans (SBA)

 - Private business loans (banks, credit unions, etc.)

 - Angel investors

 Each of these options will have its pros and cons and different requirements.
 Figure out which are best for you at each stage of your business and entrepreneurship journey.

 How can your network affect your net worth?
 Whether you’re launching a product- or service-based business, tapping into your network is one of the best ways to get it off the ground.

 You never know what opportunities will come out of connecting with the people who already know, like, and trust you.
 To that end, here are a few ways to leverage your network: